haquang08/haquang08/README.md

 - 👋 Hi, I’m @haquang08
 - 👀 I’m interested in Bioinformatics
-- 🌱 I’m currently learning Python Programming for Biology
+- 🌱 I’m currently learning Python and R Programming for Biology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...